History

 We have been the source of many ‘firsts’ in dentistry, such as:

 • C.L.
-Josephine Wells graduated from our DDS program in 1893, becoming the first woman dentist in Canada
+Josephine Wells graduated from our DDS program in 1893, becoming the first woman dentist in Ontario

 • Arlington Franklin Dungy (graduated DDS in 1956 and pediatric specialty in 1970) was one of Ontario’s first Black dental school graduates.
 In 1969, he became chief of pediatric dentistry at Toronto’s Hospital for Sick Children.